 The nail files and nail polish treat the nail and improve its appearance, while the medical shoe spray prevents fungi in your own shoes from causing re-infection.

-The only way to properly treat nail fungus is by consistently treating infected nails, shoes and contact surfaces in order prevent reinfection and ensure effective treatment.
+The only way to properly treat nail fungus (especially toenail fungus) is by consistently treating infected nails, shoes and contact surfaces in order prevent reinfection and ensure effective treatment.
 This makes ProtectAir the top treatment against nail fungus in Europe.

 - ProtectAir is a known and trusted brand